Summer on the upper River Soar and River Biam 2013

 THE RIVER BIAM

 The River Biam sources itself at Aylestone Playing Fields.
-There-on downstream the water merges with several branches of the River Soar as it contours alongside before under-passing the Great Central Way at the Aylestone Aqueduct.
-Further downstream at Aylestone Meadows the River Biam is joined once again by a weir fed contributory from the Grand Union Canal stretch of the River Soar.
+There-on downstream the water merges with several branches of the River Soar as it contours alongside before under-passing the Great Central Way at the Aylestone viaduct.
+Further downstream at Aylestone Meadows the River Biam is joined once again by a weir fed tributary from the Grand Union Canal stretch of the River Soar.

 The River Biam finally leaves the grey willows of Aylestone Meadows behind as it enters an old industrial complex.
 Here the weir-fed River Biam runs deep and mature.
 In places literally flowing beneath the Victorian archways of old mill houses.
 Finally the River Biam rejoins with the Grand Union Canal stretch of the River Soar as it passes into the City of Leicester.